-The Idaho Law Foundation’s Law Related Education program can provide you with tools you need to reinforce learning while helping build positive relationships between students and the law and legal community.
+The Idaho Law Foundation’s Law Related Education program can provide you with the tools you need to reinforce learning while helping build positive relationships between students and the law and legal community.

 Educational materials include books, lesson plans, mock trial scripts, videos/DVDS and audio/visual aids.